Gordon Daily Weather Forecast - News Break

 Saturday, May 29

-Chance showers and thunderstorms then mostly cloudy in the day; while mostly cloudy during night
+Chance showers and thunderstorms in the day; while partly cloudy then slight chance rain showers during night

 Sunday, May 30